jorgecasas/php-ml/README.md

 ## Testing

-After installation, you can launch the test suite in project root directory (you will need to install dev requiremnts with composer)
+After installation, you can launch the test suite in project root directory (you will need to install dev requirements with composer)

 ```
 bin/phpunit